Gemini-HUN/2008_feb_Gemini_beta_planets/README.md

 ## How to install mods?
 I recommend [Spore ModAPI Launcher Kit](https://launcherkit.sporecommunity.com/) for installing this and any other Spore mods.
 Please read the installation instructions first.

+## Recommended
+* [Sporemod-Fruits-in-civ-and-space](https://github.com/Gemini-HUN/Sporemod-Fruits-in-civ-and-space) if you want see the 2008 february fruits in your game.

 ### This mod allows the galaxy to randomly generate 2008_feb version planets:
 * Special planets
 * Home planets
+* Any other planets from 2008_feb version

 I dropped the scripts into the right folders so the game should generate them randomly (with the vanilla ones)